malpine2/datasciencecoursera/README.md

 - 'run_analysis.R': Creates tidy data set.

-- 'averages.csv': Displays averages of mean and standard deviation measurements from original data set, grouped by subject and activity.
+- 'averages.txt': Displays averages of mean and standard deviation measurements from original data set, grouped by subject and activity.

 Using run_analysis.R
 =========================================